vatsalmakani-codes/university-polling-app/README.md

-# University Student Polling System
+# University Polling System

-A full-stack MERN application designed for universities to conduct polls among students and faculty.
-The system features role-based access control, multiple poll types, and an advanced admin dashboard with data visualization and reporting.
+A secure, full-stack MERN application designed for universities to conduct polls.
+This platform features a sophisticated role-based access control system, real-time engagement tracking for administrators, and a professional, fully responsive user interface.

+---

-## Key Features
+## Core Features

-### Three User Roles:
+### Role-Based Architecture
 *   **Student:**
-    *   View and vote on available polls (single or multiple choice).
+    *   Can vote on polls targeted to them by administrators.
-    *   View poll results graphically after voting.
+    *   View published poll results graphically.
-    *   View personal voting history.
+    *   View a personal history of all their cast votes.
-    *   Manage their own profile (update name, change password, delete account).
+    *   Manage their own profile, including uploading a profile picture.
+    *   Submit feedback and ratings after voting.
 *   **Faculty:**
-    *   All student permissions.
-    *   Create new polls (single or multiple choice).
+    *   Can participate in faculty-specific polls.
+    *   View published poll results.
-    *   View results for polls they have created.
+    *   View a history of polls they have been involved in.
+    *   Manage their own profile and picture.
+*   **Sub-Admin:**
+    *   A limited administrator assigned to manage either **Students** or **Faculty**.
+    *   Can add new users and delete users within their assigned scope.
+    *   Can create polls for their assigned audience.
+    *   *Cannot vote or see live poll results.*
-*   **Admin:**
+*   **Super Admin:**
-    *   View a comprehensive dashboard with system statistics (total users, polls, votes).
-    *   Visualize user role distribution with dynamic charts.
+    *   Has **full control** over the entire system.
-    *   Manage all users and polls (filter, search, and delete).
+    *   Can manage all users, including creating and managing Sub-Admins.
-    *   Export dashboard reports as a PDF.
+    *   Can manage the entire lifecycle of any poll (create, close, extend deadline, publish results).
+    *   Has exclusive access to the **live engagement view** for active polls.
+    *   Can manage user feedback and "feature" it on the landing page.

-### Advanced Features:
+### Advanced Functionality
-*   **Multiple Poll Types:** Supports both "Single Choice" and "Multiple Choice" voting.
+*   **Secure Registration:** User registration is restricted to **`.edu` email addresses only**.
+*   **Profile Pictures:** Users can upload their own profile pictures, which are stored on the server.
+*   **Admin-Centric Poll Lifecycle:** Admins create all polls and control their status.
+Results are **hidden by default** until an admin explicitly publishes them.
+*   **Live Engagement View:** A dedicated "mission control" page for Super Admins to watch poll results update in real-time via **WebSockets (Socket.IO)**.
+*   **Real Feedback Loop:** After voting, users can submit feedback.
+Admins can then "feature" the best comments, which are dynamically displayed on the public landing page with the user's real profile picture.
-*   **Dynamic UI:** The interface intelligently shows voting status and role-specific actions.
+*   **Dynamic UI:** The interface intelligently shows voting status and role-specific actions, and uses a professional dashboard layout with a sidebar and topbar for authenticated users.

-*   **Secure Authentication:** Uses JSON Web Tokens (JWT) for secure user sessions.
-*   **Data Visualization:** The admin dashboard and poll results pages use Chart.js for graphical representation.
-*   **PDF Export:** Admins can export a full snapshot of the dashboard analytics.
+### Professional UI/UX
+*   **Modern Design:** A clean, professional UI inspired by modern dashboards, using a consistent design system.
+*   **Animated Interface:** Smooth page transitions and on-scroll animations powered by **Framer Motion**.
 *   **Fully Responsive Design:** A seamless experience on desktop, tablet, and mobile devices.
+*   **Data Visualization:** Interactive charts from **Chart.js** are used for poll results and the admin dashboard.

 ---

 ## Tech Stack

-*   **Frontend:** React.js, React Router, Context API (for state management), Chart.js, Axios
+*   **Frontend:** React.js, React Router, Context API, Axios, Framer Motion, Chart.js, Socket.IO Client, React Datepicker
-*   **Backend:** Node.js, Express.js
+*   **Backend:** Node.js, Express.js, Mongoose
-*   **Database:** MongoDB with Mongoose
+*   **Database:** MongoDB
+*   **Real-time Communication:** Socket.IO
 *   **Authentication:** JSON Web Tokens (JWT), bcrypt.js
-*   **Deployment:** (e.g., Vercel for frontend, Render for backend)
+*   **File Uploads:** Multer (for local storage)

 ---

 ## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine.

 ### Prerequisites

-*   Node.js (v14 or higher)
+*   Node.js (v18 or higher recommended)
 *   npm
 *   MongoDB (local installation or a free cluster from [MongoDB Atlas](https://www.mongodb.com/cloud/atlas))